 Stockholders may cast their vote on the preferred voting frequency by choosing the option of one year, two years, three years or abstain from voting when voting on this proposal.
-The option of one year, two years or three years that receives a majority of votes cast by stockholders will be the frequency for the advisory vote on executive compensation that has been recommended by stockholders.
+The option of one year, two years or abstain from voting when voting on this proposal.
+The option of one year, two years or abstain from voting when voting on this proposal.
+The option of one year, two years or abstain from voting when voting on this proposal.
+The option of one year, two years or abstain from voting when voting on this proposal.
+The option of one year, two years or three years or abstain from voting when voting on this proposal.
+The option of one year, two years or the advisory vote on executive compensation that has been recommended by stockholders.
 However, because this vote is advisory and not binding on our Board in any way, our Board may decide that it is in the best interests of our stockholders and the Company to hold an advisory vote on executive compensation more or less frequently than the option approved by our stockholders.